-Student Development works in conjunction with the Academic Dean and the Academic Services team to foster student success and offer support where needed.
+Student Development staff work in conjunction with the Academic Dean to foster student success and offer supports where needed.
 See Student Accommodations below.

 All ABC students also have access to an academic coach provided by the college.
-This individual is available by appointment (academiccoach@abccampus.ca) and offers tutoring services to ABC students.
+This individual is available by appointment (academiccoach@abccampus.ca), and their tutoring services are covered by ABC and subsidized by student fees.